AdityaGupta-debug/Diabetes-Prediction-using-Decision-Tree-Regression/README.md

 The dataset includes medical data for female patients 👩‍⚕️ who are at least 21 years old, all of Pima Indian heritage 🌎.

 📚 Features Explained:
-🤰 Pregnancies: Number of times pregnant
+🤰 Pregnancies: Number of times the female gets pregnant

 🍬 Glucose: Plasma glucose concentration 2 hours after an oral glucose tolerance test